727 Magazine Street

 (Ages 10–19)

-In our first three-week long session, students spend quality time in Glassblowing on the hot shop floor learning the basic concepts of designing and executing projects in hot glass.
-The excitement continues in our additional studios, with Metal Sculpture & Welding, Glass Torchworking/Flameworking, Printmaking, Ceramics, and Architectural Sculpture & Float Building.
+In our first two-week long session, students spend quality time in Glassblowing on the hot shop floor learning the basic concepts of designing and executing projects in hot glass.
+The excitement continues in our additional studios, with Metal Sculpture & Welding, Glass Torchworking/Flameworking, Mosaics, Ceramics, and Architectural Sculpture.
 Students are always encouraged to create multimedia projects.

 (Ages 9–19)